⋆THE AMERICAN FLAG⋆

 IT 'S A FLAG"

 Artists from almost every music genre have shown their love and devotion for our great American flag.
+The American Flag is a symbol of liberty!
+It is never linked to a single person or a party.
+It is linked to the nation's past, present, and future.
 Here is just a small selection of songs, honoring Old Glory:

 YOU CAN HAVE DIFFERENT OPINIONS ABOUT MANY THINGS IN LIFE: FOOD, MUSIC, ART AND PEOPLE - BUT WHEN IT COMES TO LIBERTY, YOU ARE EITHER FOR - OR AGAINST IT.
 FOR - OR AGAINST.
 I DON´T KNOW YOUR COURSE, BUT FOR ME IT IS UNAMBIGUOUSLY LIBERTY!